 Process: ACs will identify the desk rejection candidates, using one of the criteria below as a justification.
-PC will examine the candidates and make the final decision.
-We will err on the side of caution, and only desk reject papers when there is a consensus between all PCs and the AC.
+SACs will examine the candidates and make a final proposition to the PCs.
+We will err on the side of caution, and only desk reject papers when there is a consensus between all PCs and the SACs.

 The paper can be desk rejected for one of the following reasons: not meeting the reciprocal reviewing requirement, formatting issues, anonymity violation, or scope.